UN appeals for $160 mln to help Pakistan amid 'epochal' floods | Science-Environment

 "The Pakistani people are facing a monsoon on steroids - the relentless impact of epochal levels of rain and flooding."
 He said the scale of the country's needs - with millions forced from their homes and schools, health facilities and livelihoods destroyed by the climate catastrophe - required the world's collective and prioritised attention.

-Nearly 300 stranded people, including some tourists, were airlifted in northern Pakistan, a state-run disaster management agency said in a statement, adding that over 50,000 people had been moved to two government shelters in the northwest.
+Nearly 300 stranded people, including some tourists, were airlifted in northern Pakistan on Tuesday, a state-run disaster management agency said in a statement, adding that over 50,000 people had been moved to two government shelters in the northwest.
 People complained at the shelters.

 "Life is very painful here," 63 year-old villager Sadiq Hussain told Reuters.
 He said he and his family had to bear it all just because, "we lost everything."